ArthurChatton/sPoRT-notebook/README.md

     ## $Aeq0
     ## [1] "No problematic subgroup was identified."

-## Other inputs and miscenallous
+## Other inputs and miscellaneous

-The `sport`function can takes several other arguments.
-First, `lag` is used to add lagged effects (e.g., `lag=1` means that we add automatically the counfounders from the one time to the next, such as `L1_1` in the second time).
-Second, `pruning` can be set to `TRUE` when one focus only on structural violations, because this remove violations bounded between two values from the output for clarity (e.g., this may remove violations such as `L1_0>=960 & L1_0< 860`).
+The `sport` function can take several other arguments.
+First, `lag` is used to add lagged effects (e.g., `lag=1` means that we automatically add the confounders from the one time to the next, such as
+`L1_1` in the second time).
+Second, `pruning` can be set to `TRUE` when one focuses only on structural violations, because this removes violations bounded between two values from the output for clarity (e.g., this may remove violations such as `L1_0>=960 & L1_0< 860`).
 Last, the `rpart` hyperparameters can also be set (Therneau, 2019).
-By default, the function use `minbucket = 6`, `minsplit = 20`, and `maxdepth = 30` to allows small subgroups.
+By default, the function uses `minbucket = 6`, `minsplit = 20`, and `maxdepth = 30` to allow small subgroups.
 Other values can be set to split only smaller/bigger nodes.

 ### References

 Chatton A, Schomaker M, Luque-Fernandez M-A, Platt RW, Schnitzer ME.
 Is checking for sequential positivity violations getting you down?
-Try sPoRT!. *Accepted in Epidemiology*.
+Try sPoRT!. *In press in Epidemiology*.
 2025.
-DOI: 10.48550/arXiv.2412.10245
+DOI: 10.1097/EDE.0000000000001902

 Gruber S, Phillips RV, Lee H, van der Laan MJ.
 Data-Adaptive Selection of the Propensity Score Truncation Level for